 On most other Linux distributions, including Ubuntu 23.04, Docker can be downloaded and installed.
 Similar to how you would use your distro’s package management to get an app, you may use Docker to install software packages once it has been installed.

 Docker’s well-known technology allows programmers to create, distribute, and operate applications within containers.
 These containers offer a remote environment for running applications and are compact and portable.
 The operating systems Linux, Windows, and macOS all support, Docker.
-For a seamless software deployment experience, learn how to keep your environment secure and up-to-date by updating Docker Image and Container.
+For a seamless software deployment experience, learn how to keep a secure environment and up-to-date by updating Docker Image and Container.

 Option 1: How to Install Docker on Ubuntu 22.04, 23.04, 20.04?